ReallyJustAnotherBear/SpringdaleLinuxMisc/README.md

 ClearLinux Devs obv are pros!

 The rest of EFI appears to be a mess on many distros regarding my testing on this particular subject.
+Not even the #2 linux kernel contributor evidently knows EFI in all scenarios.

 WORKING BAsE Now ON EL* too!
 *These hx are not included yet in this respin.
 If you want this wait please or: